 A common defense tactic is to blame the injured plaintiff for the accident.
 West Virginia follows what is known as comparative negligence law.
 This is beneficial to injured claimants who may have been partially at fault for an accident because they may still be entitled to compensation from defendants.
 In general, if you are found to be less than 50 percent at fault for an accident, you are still able to recover from other responsible parties and your compensation will be reduced by your percentage of fault.

 In other words, you may be compensated for your injuries and damages, but your compensation will be reduced if you are found to be partially at fault for the accident.
 For example, if you were struck by a drunk driver who was traveling at 100 mph while you changed lanes without a turn signal, you may be found to be partially at fault.
 If the jury awards $100,000 in damages but deemed you to be 20 percent at fault, you would only receive $80,000 in total compensation.

 West Virginia is an “at fault” car accident state, which means that the driver who caused the crash (or their insurer) is responsible for the damages.
 This can include:

-- Compensation for lost income if you cannot work
+- Reimbursement of lost income if you missed work as a result of your injuries.

 Retain a Parkersburg Car Accident Lawyer